anupsavvy/Guides/django_rhel7_deployment.md

 (If no errors are reported, our file is in good condition.)

-$ sudo usermod -a -G NETID nginx
+$ sudo usermod -a -G USERNAME nginx
-$ chmod 710 /home/NETID
+$ chmod 710 /home/USERNAME

 $ cd ~/YOUR_PROJECT_NAME
 $ cd src/YOUR_PROJECT_NAME/